OnionIoT/i2c-exp-driver/README.md

   * If not specified, default of 50 Hz is used
   * Frequency range is 24 Hz to 1526 Hz
 * `"delay":"<delay percentage>"`
-  * Adds a delay in the PWM signal, can be an integer or floating point number between 0 and 1000
+  * Adds a delay in the PWM signal, can be an integer or **floating point** number between 0 and 100
   * 0% delay by default

 #### Set-Period Command
-The `set-period` command is used to generate a PWM signal on a specific channel based on a **PWM period and pulse width**:
+The `set-period` command is used to generate a PWM signal on a specific channel based on a **PWM period and pulse width** (both can be integer ot floating point numbers):
 ```bash
 ubus call i2c_exp pwm-exp '{"command":"set-period", "params":{"channel":9, "pulse":"1.5", "periods":20}}'
 ```